bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

 	- [ ] also add Protwous (always transforms randomly, on both sides)
 - [ ] better coinpool selector
 - [ ] Add a random button to the main menu on the character selector (probably to the right of the right arrow)
+- [ ] Add exclusion list per character. should contain monsters, coins, and trials.

-- [ ] Base game
+- [ ] The Eleusinian - base game
 - [ ] The Urchin - The shop is always available (in the corner of the screen) but stocks only a single coin at a time.
 - [ ] Draft Build - Draft coins every round after ending round.
 No shop.
 Shard minimum to progress.
 	- [ ] No way to upgrade coins; may choose to destroy coins in the shop at any time - if you do, the currently available coins are upgraded by 1 tier.
-- [ ] Gladiator mode - Fight against waves of Charon's monster coins.
+- [ ] The Gladiator - Fight against waves of Charon's monster coins.
 Damage monster coins with special Weapon coins (function similarly to power coins, use and target).
 Random coin drops from monster to add to row.
 No shop (but can destroy own coins at any time probably; maybe you start with a coin that can destroy other coins in exchange for life and doesn't flip? or an item.).
 Wave based; more/stronger monster coins each round which damage or otherwise hurt you when they are flipped; win by surviving all waves.
 Life replenishes between rounds.
 	- [ ] New coins to deal damage
 		- [ ] Doru (lizard killer/sauroter)- Basic damage.
 Pierces armor.
 		- [ ] Kopis (chopper)- Damage all but less